ubclaunchpad/LP-website/handbook/onboarding/leads.md

 As everyone provides their updates, we should keep track of discussion topics to follow up on and spend the remainder of the meeting having any necessary discussions.

+### Reimbursements

+Reimbursement requests should be filed in the [Leads repository using the reimbursement template](https://github.com/ubclaunchpad/leads/issues/new?assignees=&labels=reimbursement&template=reimbursement.md&title=), which also contains follow-up instructions.
+Leads should handle filing this on behalf of team members where appropriate.

+Co-presidents can find more details [in the Exec repository](https://github.com/ubclaunchpad/exec/blob/master/assets.md#finances).

 ## Further Reading

 * [Recruitment](/handbook#recruitment)